NYPL/born-digital-docs/docs/recording/how-to-bag.md

+---
+layout: default
+title: How to use BagIt/Bagger
+nav_order: 3
+parent: Recording
+---
 # How to use BagIt to package born-digital audiovisual files

 **BagIt** is a hierarchical file packaging format designed to support disk-based storage and network transfer of arbitrary digital content.